ysucomputerclub/constitution/README.md

 ### Section 1: Procedure for hosting an event

 Youngstown Penguin Hackers hosts events throughout the academic year.
-Every event shall be led by a self appointed member of Youngstown Penguin Hackers - even non-officers may choose to lead an event.
+Every event shall be led by a self-appointed member of Youngstown Penguin Hackers - even non-officers may choose to lead an event.
 This member shall delegate tasks as needed to other Youngstown Penguin Hackers members.

 ### Section 2: Procedure for disciplining and/or removing a member

 When any member represents the organization in an unaccepted way and/or any member behaves in a disruptive way in meetings or events, the officers must notify the advisor.
 After notification, a notice of the issue shall be given to the member.
 Two weeks after the notice, a meeting shall be held where the member shall be able to share his/her perspective on the issue.
 After this meeting, the officers have the right to remove the membership under the circumstance that the member is found to be unchanged.
-A two thirds of the officers’ votes are required to take the removal of membership action.
+A two-thirds of the officers’ votes are required to take the removal of membership action.

 Members wishing to withdraw from YPH will need to contact the Chair and Co-Chair of the organization and state his or her intentions of withdrawal in writing.
 Then either chair shall inform the officers of the member’s withdrawal.